-Let’s quickly breakdown some travel statistics before delving into the most visited countries in 2019, to see what makes them so enticing.
+Let’s quickly breakdown some travel statistics before delving into the most visited countries in the world, to see what makes them so enticing.

 According to the World Tourism Organization’s yearly highlights report, there was a growth of 7% in international tourist arrivals in the last 10 years.
 Europe makes up 51% of the 1,326 million figure, followed by Asia and the Pacific at 24%.
 Economic gain through tourism peaked at US$ 1,340 billion, divided up between Europe, Asia and the Pacific, and Americas.